idris-lang/Idris2/INSTALL.md

 1a: Installing without an existing Idris 2
 ------------------------------------------

-If you *don't* have  Idris-2-in-Idris-1 installed, you can build a bootstrapping compiler from the files in `bootstrap/` as follows:
+If you *don't* have  Idris-2-in-Idris-1 installed, you can still build a bootstrapping compiler, as long as you have Chez Scheme installed.
+This is a bit more fiddly than if you have Idris 2 installed (for the moment) but you only have to do it once.

-* `sh ./init-bootstrap scheme`
+To begin, enter:

+* `make init-bootstrap SCHEME=scheme`

 (`scheme` is the executable name of the Chez Scheme compiler.
 You may need to replace this with the executable for Chez Scheme on your system.
-This could be `chezscheme` or `chezscheme9.5` or something else, depending on your system and the Chez Scheme version).
+This could be `chez`, `chezscheme` or `chezscheme9.5` or something else, depending on your system and the Chez Scheme version).

 This builds an Idris 2 compiler from scheme code output from a working Idris 2 compiler (which isn't necessarily up to date, but is up to date enough to build the current repository).

-Then, to build Idris 2
+Then, to build Idris 2 (again using your local variant for `scheme`)

+* `make libs IDRIS2_BOOT=bootstrap/idris2-boot SCHEME=scheme`
-* `make all IDRIS2_BOOT=bootstrap/idris2-boot`
+* `make all IDRIS2_BOOT=bootstrap/idris2-boot SCHEME=scheme`
 * `make install`

 1b: Installing with an existing Idris 2